BluesClue27/SC4053-Blockchain-Technology/README.md

 - **Reputation System**: Track arbitrator accuracy and participation rates
 - **Oracle Integration**: Automatic resolution using Chainlink or other oracles
-- **NFT Certificates**: Issue NFTs to winners as proof of prediction accuracy
 - **Social Features**: Market comments and discussion threads
 - **Mobile App**: Native mobile application for iOS and Android
 - **Advanced Analytics**: Detailed market statistics and user insights